A-amon/SplineWrapper/README.md

 ### Notes 📝
 - There is no `control points` prop (to control the curve level/intensity) available at the moment **but might be added if lots of people need it**
 - Curves are only applied to lines generated from the `lines` prop
-- Load and add icon image before passing the name to `iconImage` prop
+- Load and add icon image before passing the name to `arrow` prop
 - The arrows are applied to every feature of type `LineString` (**including** those generated from `lines` prop)
 - The arrow points to the direction of the line
 - Since this is just a wrapper component, you should have almost full control over react-map-gl related uses